f4exb/sdrangel/Readme.md

 <h1>Plugins for special devices</h1>

 These plugins do not use any hardware device connected to your system.
-They support "virtual" devices related to the file system or the network.

 <h2>File input</h2>